Post Graduate Studies

 How to access MSUIR

-- Go to www.msu.ac.zw
+- Open a browser and go to www.msu.ac.zw

-- Click on a result of your choice and scroll down the page to view abstract and other document information.
+- Click on a result of your choice and scroll down the page to view the abstract and other document information.

 The African Digital Repository consists of records harvested from the institutional repositories of a number of South African and African institutions.
 Links to the full text within the repositories are included.